Skip to main content

 In the key-value store, each key is a unique string.

-A key can only point to one value, and will always overwrite any existing value.
+A key can only point to one value, and using "set" will always overwrite any existing value.

 The example below shows three unique keys with their associated values.